 People are more likely to accept change if they feel that there is a need for it.
 If employees feel their company is doing well, the perceived need for change will be smaller.
-Those who plan the change will need to make the case that there is an external or internal threat to the organization's competitiveness, reputation, or sometimes even its survival, and failure to act will have dire consequences.
-For example, Lou Gerstner, the former CEO of IBM, executed a successful transformation of the company.
-In his biography Elephants Can Dance, he highlights how he achieved cooperation as follows: "Our greatest ally in shaking loose the past was IBM's eminent collapse.
+Those who plan the change will need to make the case that there is an external or internal threat to the organization's competitiveness, reputation, or sometimes even its survival and that failure to act will have undesirable consequences.
+For example, Lou Gerstner, the former CEO of IBM, executed a successful transformation of the company in the early 1990s.
+In his biography

+Elephants Can Dance, Gerstner highlights how he achieved cooperation as follows: "Our greatest ally in shaking loose the past was IBM's eminent collapse.
 Rather than go with the usual impulse to put on a happy face, I decided to keep the crisis front and center.
-I didn't want to lose the sense of urgency."Gerstner, L. V. (2002).
+I didn't want to lose the sense of urgency."
+Gerstner, L. V. (2002).
 Who says elephants can't dance?
 Inside IBM's historic turnaround.
-New York: Harper-Collins; Kotter, J. P. (1996).
+New York: HarperCollins; Kotter, J. P. (1996).
 Leading change.
 Boston: Harvard Business School Press.